 Learning about the transtheoretical model, as it’s also known, can help people with substance abuse disorders see where they’re at themselves.
 Sometimes, it’s hard to recognize behaviors in ourselves, particularly if it shows us in a negative light.

 A pre-contemplator has no drive to change and doesn’t recognize their position as someone with a disordered way of thinking or lifestyle, even if their physical or mental health is suffering.
-They often defend their habitual use of substances as nothing to worry about, harmless fun or a necessary part of their daily life.
+They often defend their habitual use of substances as nothing to worry about, harmless fun or a necessary part of their day to day activities.
 If someone suggests they have a problem or urges them to quit, there’s a strong chance they’ll get defensive or argumentative.

-In this stage, substance abuse is a part of the addicted person’s identity, and they’re unwilling to even picture their life without it.
-They won’t engage with research into addiction and often lie to loved ones about how much they use and how often.
+In this first stage, substance abuse is a part of the addicted person’s identity, and they’re unwilling to even picture living life without it.
+They won’t engage with research into drug addiction and often lie to loved ones about how much they use and how often.
 In addition to not being honest with others about their substance abuse habits, it’s common for them to deceive themselves, too.

 If you’re reading this now, congratulations — you’ve already overcome the pre-contemplation stage.
 Even if you’re not yet willing to consider attending rehab, the fact that you’ve developed the emotional strength to consider that you might have a problem means you’re at least at the contemplation stage.
 If you’re reading this while attempting to help a family member or friend, there are steps you can take to gently guide them to the next stage.